-Constructed from a titanium alloy (Ti6Al4V), this can be compared to collimators 10 and 12 to determine the dependence on the resistivity of the collimator material.
+Collimator 11 is constructed from a titanium alloy (Ti6Al4V), this can be compared to collimators 10 and 12 to determine the dependence on the resistivity of the collimator material.

-Equivalent in shape to collimators 10 and 11, this allows comparison of the effect of the surface finish, and bulk material.
+Equivalent in shape to collimators 10 and 11, collimator 12 allows comparison of the effect of the surface finish, and bulk material properties.

-Same taper angle and flat section as collimators 10, 11, and 12, but with an initial $\pi/2$ step, to further investigate the effect of a sharp change of geometry.
+Collimator 13 is made with the same taper angle and flat section as collimators 10, 11, and 12, but with an initial $\pi/2$ step, to further investigate the effect of a sharp change of geometry.
+Some comparison with collimator 7 can be made, which is similar, but lacks the flat section.

-Identical geometrically to collimator 13, but constructed from the same titanium alloy as collimator 11.
+An identical geometry to collimator 13 was used for collimator 14, however it was constructed from the same titanium alloy as collimator 11.